Moving a Pet to Belgium

 What Pet Travel Documents Are Needed to Travel to Belgium?

 If your family is relocating to Belgium, you are welcome to bring along your pet cat, dog, or ferret.
 If you are flying (most likely), your pet may travel in the cabin, as checked baggage or as cargo.
-If they are traveling with you or within 5 days or your own travel, you and they may arrive at any of Belgium’s Border Inspection Posts -- Brussels, Liege, Brussels South Charleroi Airport and Oostende Airports.
+If they are traveling with you or within 5 days of your own travel, you and they may arrive at any of Belgium’s Border Inspection Posts -- Brussels, Liege, Brussels South Charleroi Airport, or Oostende Airports.
 Otherwise, your pets must fly into either Brussels or Liege.